Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Designed for Casual Snorkeling – Not Exercise

-Besides the risks of CO2 buildup mentioned at the top of this page, the majority of full face snorkel masks say they are for casual snorkeling, not exercise.
+The majority of full face snorkel masks say they are for casual snorkeling, not exercise.
 And in our personal experience most masks are difficult to get a full breath of air in even when casually snorkeling.
-It does seem that re-breathing exhaled breath is an issue.

 Not for Diving Down – Despite the Pictures and Videos